Clairvesn/Healthcare-Security-Compliance-Analysis-Healthcare-Study-/README.md

 - OCR guidance on HIPAA enforcement
 - Healthcare breach case studies

- Please take a look at the HIPAA Security Analysis pdf for the full report, references, and detailed analysis.
+ Please take a look at the HIPAA Security Analysis document for the full report, references, and detailed analysis.